aquasecurity/tracee/tracee-ebpf/Readme.md

 ### Customizing the output

-Tracee supports different output formats.
+Tracee-eBPF supports different output formats.
 For example, to choose json output, use `--output json`.

-To tell tracee to write events to a file instead of stdout, use `--output out-file:/path/to/file`.
+To tell it to write events to a file instead of stdout, use `--output out-file:/path/to/file`.

 There are different ways you can augment the output to add useful information.
-For example: `--output eot` will add a terminating event to the stream which is useful if feeding Tracee's output to another program.
+For example: `--output eot` will add a terminating event to the stream which is useful if feeding the output to another program.

 For a full list of output options, run `--output help`.

 ### Selecting what to trace

 Trace output can easily become unwieldy when tracing all of the events from all of the system.
 Luckily, Tracee has a powerful mechanism to accurately trace just the information that is relevant to you, using the `--trace` flag.
-Using the `--trace` you define expressions that tells Tracee what you are interested in by means of event metadata, and process metadata.
+Using the `--trace` you define expressions that tells Tracee-eBPF what you are interested in by means of event metadata, and process metadata.
 Only events that match this criteria will be traced.

 You can filter by most of the visible fields on a Tracee event.
 For example to trace only events related to user ID 1000, use `--trace uid=1000`.
 You can combine trace expressions into more complex criteria.
 For example, to trace only events related to user ID 1000, which come from process ID 1234, use `--trace uid=1000 --trace pid=1234`.

 A special `pid` value is `new` which let's you trace all newly created processes (that were created after Tracee started tracing).
-Tracee lets you easily trace events that originate in containers using `--trace container` or only new containers (that were created after Tracee started) using `--trace container=new`.
+Tracee-eBPF lets you easily trace events that originate in containers using `--trace container` or only new containers (that were created after Tracee started) using `--trace container=new`.

 Event metadata can be used in trace expression as well.
 For example, to trace only `openat` syscalls, use `--trace event:openat`.
 But you can also filter on a specific argument of the event, e.g `--trace openat.pathname=/bin/ls` which will show only `openat` syscalls that operate on the file `/bin/ls`.